$300 (30,000 points) Chase Freedom & (Targeted) 75,000 points Chase Sapphire Preferred

 Yes, this isn’t a particularly high sign-on bonus, but this is also a no annual fee card.
 More importantly, it gets you 5% cash back (or 5X Ultimate Rewards points) for spending in certain quarterly categories which, in my opinion, provides great value for regular spenders.

-If you got the $250 or $200 Chase Freedom in the last 3 months, you should send Chase a secure message (use the format below) and ask them for the extra points!
+If you got the $250 or $200 Chase Freedom in the last 3 months, you should send Chase a secure message (use the format below) and ask them for the extra points!2.
+75,000 point Chase Sapphire Preferred.
+Frugal Travel Guy alerted me to a post on FlyerTalk about a 75,000 point targeted offer for the Chase Sapphire Preferred.

 Last June, Emily got an extra 50,000 Ultimate Rewards points by asking to be matched to a targeted offer for a 100,000 Ultimate Rewards points.